www.locriantica.it

 Obviously these suspicions were false and groundless and Orsi didn't deserve them for all the good he did for this region.
 Suspicions which probably were made (sadly as it has always been) out of envy and with the will to discredit the Orsi to remove him from his Office in favour of someone else.

-And that's why those controversies were terribly harmful; controversies which hadn't the need of being if the Casagrandi had known that the statue, as already has been said, was discovered in the 1905 and not in the 1911.
-In 1905, as a matter of fact, Orsi wasn't in charge of the Office for the area of Locri Epizephyrii, Office which he will occupy only starting from the 1908; hence, if still there was the need, he couldn't have been the object of the charges moved against him regarding the theft of the sculpture.
+And that's why those controversies were terribly harmful; controversies which hadn't the need to exist if Casagrandi had known that the statue, as already has been said, was discovered in 1905 and not in 1911.
+In 1905, as a matter of fact, Orsi wasn't in charge of the Office for the area of Locri Epizephyrii, Office which he will occupy only from 1908; hence, if still there was the need, he couldn't have been the object of the charges moved against him regarding the theft of the sculpture.

-Obviously, no one can say this for sure, but almost certainly if the Casagrandi hadn't call into question the Orsi starting a controversy between the scholars, especially between those that were ready to lie (even asserting that the Persephon was a false) to protect the Archaeologist from Rovereto, probably nowadays the Persephon would still be an exile, but everyone would look at her as to an exile daughter of Locri.
+Obviously, no one can say this for sure, but almost certainly if Casagrandi hadn't call into question Paolo Orsi starting a controversy between scholars, especially between those that were ready to lie (even asserting that the Persephone was a false) to protect the famous archaeologist from Rovereto, probably nowadays the Persephone would still be an exile, but everyone would look at her as to an exile daughter of Locri.

 THE TESTIMONY BY GIOVANNI GIOVINAZZO